 Tips for Feeding Ducks

-- Stop feeding if the birds appear uninterested or are leaving the food uneaten, and avoid feeding the birds if other visitors are already offering treats.
+- Stop feeding if the birds appear uninterested or are leaving the food uneaten, since leftover food can quickly rot and attract unwanted pests.

-- No matter what foods you provide, only offer foods in bite-sized pieces the birds can easily consume without choking or struggling.
+- No matter what foods you provide, only offer foods in bite-sized pieces the birds can easily consume without choking or struggling, since ducks do not chew.

 - Be wary of birds that approach closely and remember that they can still be aggressive, particularly larger waterfowl such as swans and geese.

-- Litter can hurt birds in many ways, so be sure to dispose of all trash properly, including bags, twist ties and unsuitable or moldy scraps.
+- Litter can hurt birds in many ways, so be sure to dispose of all trash properly, including bags, twist ties, plastic clips and any unsuitable or moldy scraps.

 - Do not allow pets or children to chase or disturb the birds, particularly young birds or families that could become stressed or injured more easily.